What You Should Know About This Degree

 The coursework for all of the programs included on our list can be fully completed online.
 However, some programs have in-person requirements like residencies or internships.
-You may be able to fulfill some of these requirements at your current job, but you should verify with the program exactly what their in-person requirements, if any, are to verify that they will fit into your schedule and budget.
+You may be able to fulfill some of these requirements at your current job, but you should verify with the program exactly what their in-person requirements are to verify that they will fit into your schedule and budget.

 You should also consider whether a degree in accounting, or a related field like finance, is more suited to your ultimate career goals, as there are key differences between the fields.

-Here are some questions to ask when researching Masters Accounting programs:
+Here are some questions to ask when researching Master’s in Accounting programs:

 - Does this program have the specialization I want?
 There are several areas of focus within accounting, such as forensic accounting, business valuation, and taxation.
-You may seek out a specialization to better prepare you for a certain accounting jobs.
+You may seek out a specialization to better prepare yourself for a certain accounting job.
 If this is the case, find out if the program you’re interested in has the specialization you want.

 Researching application processes and deadlines is an important next step.
 You can typically find this information on the program’s website, or you can contact the school directly.